Annie Stein: Trailway Bus Line's fountain counter incident

 Stein was not always successful.
 The Trailway Bus Line's fountain counter incident demonstrated one of Stein's protests that did not result in a positive racial change.
 The management of a six-stooled bus station bus fountain counter refused to serve blacks, prompting demands from the Coordination Committee to integrate the counter.
 The committee cited the now enforceable "lost laws" in their case.
 Grudgingly the fountain counter managers began accepting black customers, however in response, the stools were removed so that "white and black alike stand up for their cokes."
 Stein relates the ironic way in which "democracy was achieved" in a critique appearing in the Washington Post: "It seems to me that this incident is symbolic of the deprivations we whites endure to nourish our ugly prejudices."
-The fountain counter exemplifies the difficulties that Stein faced.
-Despite leading a strong legal and social fight for equality, her work was often hindered by stubborn social conventions on race.

 After leading a successful activist career in Washington for more than a decade, Stein returned to New York in the mid-1950s to reunite with family.
 In New York Stein continued her commitment to activism and protest for social justice.